fgallovic/LinSlipInv/src-dwn/README.md

 Additional modifications have been made by J. Zahradník, J. Burjánek and F. Gallovič.

 ###How to run the code

+Try this:
 ```
 ./firststep.sh
 ./calculate.sh
 ```
 The first script compiles the required codes and runs `prepare.f90`.
 The second script executes parallel (if possible) evaluation of Green's functions.
-The result should be all Green's functions gathered in file `NEZsor.dat` required by the inversion codes.
+The result should be all Green's functions gathered in file `NEZsor.dat` that is required by the inversion codes.

 ###References:
 - Kennett, B. L. N., and N. J. Kerry (1979).
 Seismic waves in a stratified half